+Common Stock Outstanding:

+12,726,911 shares (1)

-THE OFFERING Common Stock Outstanding: 11,159,661 shares (1) Shares of Common Stock, including Shares of Common Stock underlying Warrants, Offered by Selling Stockholders: 3,415,626 shares (2) Use of Proceeds: We will not receive any proceeds from the sale of the Common Stock by the selling stockholders.
+Shares of Common Stock, including Shares of Common Stock underlying Warrants, Offered by Selling Stockholders: 1,794,977 shares (2) Use of Proceeds: We will not receive any proceeds from the sale of the Common Stock by the selling stockholders.
 We would, however, receive proceeds upon the exercise of the warrants held by the selling stockholders which, if such warrants are exercised in full, would be approximately \$233,949.
 Proceeds, if any, received from the exercise of such warrants will be used for working capital and general corporate purposes.
 No assurances can be given that any of such warrants will be exercised.
-Quotation of Common Stock: Our Common Stock is presently quoted on the OTC Pink under the stock ticker symbol of "ODII".
-There is currently no trading activity of our common stock.
-We intend to apply for the trading of our Common Stock on the OTCQB Market upon the effectiveness of the registration statement of which this prospectus forms a part.
-There can be no assurance that our shares will actually be quoted on the OTCQB Market or, if quoted, that a viable public market will materialize.
+Quotation of Common Stock: Our Common Stock is presently quoted on the OTCQB Market (the "OTCQB") under the stock ticker symbol of "ODII".
+There is currently limited trading activities of our common stock.
+We cannot provide assurance that any sustained trading market will develop in the future.
 Risk Factors: An investment in our company is highly speculative and involves a significant degree of risk.
 See "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our Common Stock.
-(1) As of July 20, 2020; excludes: (i) 155,966 shares of Co ommon Stock underlying the warrants, each exercisable at a price of \$1.50 per share, issued to Katalyst Securities

-LLC ("Katalyst"), the placement agent in its August 2019 Private Placement; and (ii) 1,890,000 shares of Common Stock issuable upon exercise of options at a price of \$1.50 per share granted under our 2019 Equity Compensation Plan.

-(2) Includes: (i) 3,259,660 shares of our Common Stock being sold by the Selling Stockholders; and (ii) 155,966 shares of our Common Stock underlying the warrants, each exercisable at a price of \$1.50 per share, held by three designees of Katalyst.
+- (1) As of May 7, 2021, excludes: (i) 155,966 shares of Common Stock underlying the warrants, each exercisable at a price of \$1.50 per share, issued to Katalyst Securities LLC ("Katalyst"), the placement agent in its August 2019 Private Placement; (ii) 89,730 shares of our Common Stock at a price of \$4.00 per share, issued to the placement agent in its March 2021 Private Placement; and (iii)] 3,257,410 shares of Common Stock issuable upon exercise of options at a price of \$1.50 per share granted under our 2019 Equity Compensation Plan. - (2) Includes: (i) 3,259,660 shares of our Common Stock being sold by the Selling Stockholders; and (ii) 155,966 shares of our Common Stock underlying the warrants, each exercisable at a price of \$1.50 per share, held by three designees of Katalyst.